Australia Day Controversy – Should we change the date?

 As a fledging Australian identity emerged, there was some adoption in other colonies but the Convict heritage continued to haunt it.
 By 1888, all colonial capitals except Adelaide celebrated "Anniversary Day".
 Adelaide prided itself on its Convict free status so declined to take part.
 The Bulletin magazine also found the Convict origins to be problematic and ran a campaign to change the date to the anniversary of the Eureka Massacre.
 In 1888 it wrote,

 In 1960, Australia Day got a political dimension when a Victorian patriotic association initiated the Australian of the Year Awards to give recognition to the person who had “brought the greatest honour to Australia in the year under review.”
 Naturally, what constituted “honour” was a subjective judgment.
 Nevertheless, early Australians of the Years were well respected whose achievements had in fact helped foster national pride.
-Through them, Australia Day was a patriotic day.
+Through them, Australia Day became a patriotic day.

 During the 1988 Bicentennial celebrations, a historical angle was infused into Australia Day simply because a Bicentennial was being celebrated.
 Ironically, the official advertisement to promote the Bicentennial was devoid of history as it located the celebrations at Uluru in central Australia.
-Furthermore, the advertisement just sang about the need to be happy.
+Furthermore, the official advertisement just sang about the need to be happy.
 In response, a group of Indigenous people gathered in Sydney to protest.
 These Indigenous people referred to Australia Day as “Invasion day” or “Survival day”.

 Alternative anniversary dates for Australia Day have been problematic as they too have historical issues attached.
 One suggested date was Federation Day on January 1.
 The problem with the date is that it is already a holiday and celebrating politicians is almost as difficult as celebrating Convicts.
 Beside which, Federation is closely aligned with the Immigration Restriction Act (White Australia Policy), which is problematic for national celebration.